Student Stars in the Arts for March

 Digital Art Award: Jacob O'Sullivan, New Tech High School, Sophomore

-Band & Orchestra Award: Chloe Mischa Sanchez, American Canyon High School, Senior
+Band and Orchestra Award: Chloe Mischa Sanchez, American Canyon High School, Senior

 Choir Award: Caitlyn Mendoza, American Canyon High School, Senior